carlpaton/MachineLearningWithPython/docs/codewithmosh.md

 ## Persisting Models

-Save the model once trained
+Save the model once trained, Scikit-learn models rely heavily on numpy arrays and Joblib is optimized to handle numpy arrays.
+This save routine is commonly used for scikit-learn models like `DecisionTreeClassifier` (used here), `RandomForestClassifier`, `SVM`, etc.

 - https://scikit-learn.org/stable/modules/generated/sklearn.tree.DecisionTreeClassifier.html